 New images of cruise ship designs, which came to public attention as part of a lawsuit against Virgin, suggest that the new entrant to the cruise industry, Virgin Voyages, will be deploying the best of the new innovations developed by the industry in the 21st century.

-This leaves us to assume that the USP Richard Branson’s first ever cruise line will be pushing will focus entirely on the service side of the cruise experience, but with a modern, edgy cruise ship design.
+The unique selling point that Richard Branson’s first ever cruise line will be pushing will likely focus on the service side of the cruise experience, but with a modern, edgy cruise ship design.

 Virgin Cruises is expected to launch in 2019 and Sir Richard Branson, the tycoon behind the Virgin Group, has previously indicated that the cruise line would be launched with new tonnage, but until now we’ve had no indication of what these new cruise ships will look like, or the on-board facilities and amenities they’ll feature.

 Now, however, we’ve been given a hint as to the design of the Virgin Cruises cruise ships due to documents relating to a lawsuit filed against Virgin Cruises by Colin Veitch, the former President and CEO of Norwegian Cruise Line.
 Veitch is a former partner of Branson’s on the Virgin Cruises concept and claims that his plans for a “Virgin style” cruise line have been stolen.

 The documents submitted as part of the lawsuit include detailed renderings of cruise ships that could potentially sail in the Virgin Cruises fleet, and it seems that Virgin Cruises are taking inspiration from features already present in the global cruise fleet.

 An exterior rendering of a massive Oasis of the Seas-style cruise ship suggests a split superstructure with an interior space for a huge skydive simulator that takes the Quantum of the Seas class’ wind tunnel to a new level.